 The market for yield management and process monitoring systems is characterized by rapid technological development and product innovation.
 These technical innovations are inherently complex and require long development cycles and appropriate professional staffing.
 We believe that continued and timely development of new products and enhancements to existing products are necessary to maintain our competitive position.
 Accordingly, we devote a significant portion of our human and financial resources to research and development programs and seek to maintain close relationships with customers to remain responsive to their needs.
 In addition, we may enter into certain strategic development and engineering programs whereby certain government agencies or other third parties fund a portion of our research and development costs.
-As of June 30, 2011, we employed approximately 1,220 research and development.
+As of June 30, 2012, we employed approximately 1,310 research and development personnel.

-Our key research and development activities during the fiscal year endedJune 30, 2011 involved the development of process control and yield management equipment aimed at addressing the challenges posed by shrinking device sizes, the transition to new production materials, new device and circuit architecture, more demanding lithography processes, the transition from 300 millimeter to 450 millimeter wafers, and new back-end packaging techniques.
+Our key research and development activities during the fiscal year endedJune 30, 2012 involved the development of process control and yield management equipment aimed at addressing the challenges posed by shrinking device sizes, the transition to new production materials, new device and circuit architecture, more demanding lithography processes, the transition from 300 millimeter to 450 millimeter wafers, and new back-end packaging techniques.
 For information regarding our research and development expenses during the last three fiscal years, including costs offset by our strategic development and engineering programs, see Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations" in this Annual Report on Form 10-K.

 The strength of our competitive positions in many of our existing markets is largely due to our leading technology, which is the result of our continuing significant investments in product research and development.
 Even during down cycles in the semiconductor industry, we have remained committed to significant engineering efforts toward both product improvement and new product development in order to enhance our competitive position.
 New product introductions, however, may contribute to fluctuations in operating results, since customers may defer ordering existing products, and, if new products have reliability or quality problems, those problems may result in reduced orders, higher manufacturing costs, delays in acceptance of and payment for new products, and additional service and warranty expenses.
-There can be no assurance that we will successfully develop and manufacture new products, our results of operations will be adversely affected.
+There can be no assurance that we will successfully develop and manufacture new products, or that new products introduced by us will be accepted in the marketplace.
+If we do not successfully introduce new products, our results of operations will be adversely affected.